lukearmstrong/lukearmstrong.co.uk/_posts/2012-10-06-lemp-linux-nginx-mysql-php.markdown

 Now phpMyAdmin should let you login!

 There are lots of configuration options for phpMyAdmin, I would suggest locking it down as much as possible, you can lock it down to your IP, you can force SSL, you can prevent logging in with root, you can setup a whitelist of users that can login.
 All of which probably belong in an article by itself.

-At the very least, remove the test user and the test database.

 ## Future Reading.